Eggbertx/GD6502/README.md

 ## Opcodes
 Here is a table of the implemented opcodes.
 An empty checkbox means that it hasn't been implemented yet.
-    means that the addressing mode does not exist for the respective instruction.
+A table cell with no checkbox represents an addressing mode that does not exist for the respective instruction.

 Instruction | IMP | ACC | ABS |  ZP | IMM | ABSX | ABSY | INDX | INDY | ZPX | ZPY | REL | IND
 ------------|-----|-----|-----|-----|-----|------|------|------|------|-----|-----|-----|------